dominikrys/dominikrys.github.io/content/posts/disable-udp-checksum-validation/index.md

 6. Check the `tcpdump` logs on the destination machine.
 If the packet is received stating `bad udp cksum` in the logs, the machine can receive packets with broken UDP checksums.
 We can then continue with adding `nftables` rules to ignore the checksums.

-### What if my machine doesn't receive packets with invalid UDP checksums?
+### What If My Machine Doesn’t Receive Packets with Invalid UDP Checksums?

 A router between your machines could discard the packet due to an incorrect UDP checksum.
 Such an issue can be hard to diagnose, so it may be circumvented by sending packets from another machine.